Matching Learned Causal Effects of Neural Networks with Domain Priors: Related Work

-More recent efforts related to our work are those that attempted to influence the feature attributions of a learned model to be either monotonic~\cite{gupta2015monotonic,you2017deep,gupta2019incorporate,sivaraman2020counterexampleguided} or zero~\cite{ross2017right,rieger2019interpretations}; these efforts did not consider the causal implications either. \cite{rieger2019interpretations} proposed a method to penalize model explanations that did not align with prior knowledge; this method is applicable for enforcing simple constraints like encouraging a feature's attribution to be zero (e.g., spurious correlated feature) but not for monotonicity or other complex priors.
-Besides, the method uses associational attribution strategies and hence, may not conform with study of causal effect of input on output. \cite{srinivas2018knowledge} matched the Jacobian of a student network with a teacher network to transfer knowledge and feature influences from teacher to student. \cite{sen2018supervising} proposed an active learning algorithm that samples new counterfactual~\cite{pearl2009causality} points by changing a single feature, obtaining a label, and then training a classifier on the augmented training set, with the goal of matching feature influences w.r.t. the oracle.
+More recent efforts have attempted to influence the feature attributions of a learned model to be either monotonic~\cite{gupta2015monotonic,you2017deep,gupta2019incorporate,sivaraman2020counterexampleguided,pender} or zero~\cite{ross2017right,rieger2019interpretations}. \citet{rieger2019interpretations} proposed a method to penalize model explanations that did not align with prior knowledge; applicable for enforcing simple constraints like zero feature attribution but not for monotonicity or other prior shapes.
+All these efforts do not consider the causal implications.
+Other methods for enforcing a prior depend on matching to an oracle model that outputs the ground-truth prediction for any input. \citet{srinivas2018knowledge} matched the Jacobian of a student network with a teacher network to transfer feature influences from teacher to student. \citet{sen2018supervising} proposed an active learning algorithm to train using new counterfactual points, generated by changing a single feature and obtaining correct labels from the oracle model.
 Our key objective of regularizing a model to maintain priors for causal effect is different from these efforts.
-In contrast to existing methods, our method's advantage is its generality: our method can not only force a feature's attribution to be zero or monotonic but can also be used to enforce any differentiable function as a causal prior on the feature attribution.
-Importantly, we validate our causal regularization method by studying the causal effect of the learned model, which none of the earlier methods consider to the best of our knowledge.
-Moreover, we consider three kinds of effects---controlled direct, natural direct and total causal effects~\cite{pearl2001direct}, and provide methods to regularize for any of them, which has not been done hitherto too.
+Moreover, we consider the different types of causal effect in the learned model---controlled direct, natural direct and total~\cite{pearl2001direct}---and identify the different regularizers needed to enforce them.